On characteristic integrals of Toda field theories: An example of Theorem

 We choose our slice in \er{bring up} to be

 A unipotent orthogonal matrix $B\in N_{SO(8)}$ is an upper-triangular matrix with $1$'s on the diagonal and element $b_{i,j}$ at the position $(i,j)$ for $i<j$ satisfying some extra conditions for the orthogonality.
 In particular we have that $b_{4,5}=0$ and $b_{3,4}+b_{5,6}=0$.
+(Actually one can write out the $B$ using its affine coordinates.)
 Solving \er{bring up} by Maple, we get the following expression for the primitive characteristic integrals of the $D_4$ Toda field theory. {\allowdisplaybreaks

 } Actually the usual Pfaffian of $\e+{\bf u}$, which is the product of the first 4 diagonal entries, is contained in the characteristic integral $I_2$ as the last terms involving only partial derivatives of the first order.